duffcodester/hm/README.md

 12/22/12 - We may have to change sessions_helper.rb in
   the future.
 Currently it has methods for current_user that only look up a "Parent", but use "user" as a local variable in the methods.
 12/23/12 - Updated the parent controller to sign in upon sign up.
 Currently working on the sign out.

-I cannot get the sign out to destroy the session since sign in link does not reappear after clicking sign out in browser but test for it passes?
+12/25/12 - I got the signout to work.
+You have to go into the rails console and type "Parent.all.each { |parent| parent.save(validate: false) }" which tells Active Record to skip the validations.
+(See Chapter 8 above Fig 8.9).
+I created the challenge model and controller.
+I have created a page when you can create a challenge at /create_callenge/.
+All tests are currently passing for what has been done so far.
+There is no link to the create_challenge page yet, only can get to it by typing in address.
+Then we will work it into the relations with parents, etc.

 Acceptance Criteria ====================================